daddel80/notepadpp-multireplace/README.md

   - For CSV files, temporary tabs are inserted to simulate uniform column spacing.
 For tab-delimited files, existing tabs are realigned.
   - The **Align Columns** button toggles alignment on or off; pressing it again restores the original spacing.
   - Numeric values are right-aligned by default; this behavior can be turned off in [Settings > CSV Options](#3-csv-options).
+- **Duplicate Line Detection** — Identifies and marks duplicate rows based on specified columns.
+  - The first occurrence of each group is kept; subsequent duplicates are marked.
+  - After detection, a dialog offers the option to delete duplicates or keep them for inspection.
+  - Marks can be cleared using the **Clear Matches** button.
+  - Optionally set bookmarks on duplicates for navigation — enable in [Settings > CSV Options](#3-csv-options).

 ### Execution Targets
 Execution targets define **which files** an operation is applied to.
 They are accessible via the **Replace All** split-button menu.